Fabbrizio99/internship/climdex-test.md

 <img src="Rplot12.png" width="100%" />

 ### 26. R99pTOT: Annual total PRCP when RR > 99p:
-Annual sum of precipitation in days where daily precipitation exceeds the 99th percentile of daily precipitation in the base period.
+The annual sum of precipitation in days where daily precipitation exceeds the 99th percentile of daily precipitation in the base period.
 ```
 r99ptot <- climdex.r99ptot(ci)
 summary(r99ptot)